Adsense

 For what its also worth, Valieva has continued to skate in Russia.
 Her form is still perfect, but her jumps are less reliable than before.

 Her fate is in limbo, in theory.
 Whether she will try and compete internationally, it is hard to say.
+(Update: As of 2024, she has been banned from competitive skating, retrospectively from December 2021, and her results invalidated.
+This gives the 2022 World Title to Anna Scherbakova, making her one of the few skaters to win all three titles - The Olympics, Euros and Worlds).
 All reporting points to her being from an impoverished background, meaning she is heavily incentivised to toe the Government line and do whatever she is told.

 Most significantly, Valieva seemed to stand by Tutberidze, even performing a routine in the post-Olympic season that seemed to dramatize what had happened to her as some sort of witch-hunt conducted by Western Powers.
 The fact that her eyes have acquired a sort of permanent sadness only seems to add to the impact.